 Wireless thermostats should also not be placed in any area where they cannot communicate with the heating controller, such as in, or behind, metal-lined materials like foil-backed insulation or plasterboard.
 There is also the risk of communication breakdown where there is another source of wireless interference, such as from a wifi router, mobile phones or sometimes even lighting transformers and dimmers.

-What Temperature Should I Set my Underfloor Heating Thermostat to?
+What Temperature Should my Underfloor Heating Thermostat be set to?

 The temperature that you set your room thermostat at must be the temperature at which you feel comfortable.